 For partly completed machinery the process is more complicated.
 See Article 13 –

-This article will not detail every nuance of sending partly completed machinery to the EU but I want to stress three points:
+This article will not detail every nuance of sending partly completed machinery to the EU but I want to stress four points:

-- A CE marking is not allowed on the equipment until the integrator finishes the machine and makes it fully compliant.
+- A CE marking is not allowed on the equipment until the integrator finishes the machine and makes it fully compliant, unless it is in scope of another CE marking Directive.
+In that case there must be a CE marking to show compliance to the other Directive(s).

-- A declaration of incorporation instead of a declaration of conformity must be prepared.
+- A declaration of incorporation instead of a declaration of conformity must be prepared in cases where only the Machinery Directive applies.
 The most notable difference besides the title is that on a DoI the manufacturer must list every individual Annex I EHSR that is complied with.
 That is not done on a DoC.

 - Assembly instructions must be prepared.
 That is kind of an innocuous term for what they really want because what they mean by “assembly instructions” includes any Annex I EHSR’s that are identified as applicable but not complied with because the equipment is not complete.
 In other words: the manufacturer must say to the integrator, “hey, we see this risk here and you have to address it when you complete the build.”